 There's little to gripe about with the fan choices here, either.
 Harper, despite his lengthy slump, is still Bryce Harper.
 Cespedes, somewhat improbably, is equalling what he did with the Mets after being acquired last summer, and Fowler's .290/.398/.483 line means he's not just another Cub, assuming his minor leg injury doesn't linger.

-But here is where things get extremely complicated, even with usual locks like Andrew McCutchen, Giancarlo Stanton, Hunter Pence, and A.J.
-Pollock taking themselves out of contention with injuries or poor performance.
+But here is where things get extremely complicated, even with usual locks Andrew McCutchen, Giancarlo Stanton and Hunter Pence taking themselves out of contention with injuries or poor performance.
 Even without McCutchen, the Pirates have two extremely deserving candidates in Marte and Polanco.
 Even without Stanton, the Marlins have two extremely deserving candidates in Ozuna and Yelich.
 The Rockies could argue for Blackmon and Gonzalez.
-Even the last-place Reds can argue for two outfielders in the resurgent Bruce and the surprising Duvall, who has a National League-leading home runs, despite a .288 on-base percentage.
+Even the last-place Reds can argue for two outfielders in the resurgent Bruce and the surprising Duvall, who has an NL-leading 21 home runs, despite a .290 on-base percentage.

 Between the high number of performers and the fact that we've yet to add a Red or Phillie, it's inevitable that Collins (and the players) will leave off someone deserving.
-It says here that Herrera and Bruce make the team based on their good seasons and need for representation, and that the all-around brilliance of Marte (.327/.367/.489, 20 steals) can't be ignored.
-This is the most difficult area to flesh out, however.
+Expect Herrera and Bruce to make the team based on their good seasons and need for representation, and that the all-around brilliance of Marte (.326/.366/.485, 20 steals, plus defense) can't be ignored.
+This is the most difficult area to figure out, however.

 Projected choices:Clayton Kershaw, Dodgers; Jake Arrieta, Cubs; Jon Lester; Cubs; Noah Syndergaard, Mets; Madison Bumgarner, Giants; Johnny Cueto, Giants; Stephen Strasburg, Nationals; Jose Fernandez, Marlins; Julio Teheran, Braves; Kenley Jansen, Dodgers; Jeurys Familia, Mets; Hector Rondon, Cubs; Fernando Rodney, Padres

-Don't forget about: Aaron Nola, Phillies; Jacob deGrom , Mets; Zack Greinke, D-Backs; Drew Pomeranz, Padres; Max Scherzer, Nationals; Shawn Kelley, Nationals; Arodys Vizcaino, Braves; Seung Hwan Oh, Cardinals; A.J.
-Ramos, Marlins; Brad Ziegler, D-Backs
+Don't forget about: Aaron Nola, Phillies; Zack Greinke, D-backs; Drew Pomeranz, Padres; Max Scherzer, Nationals; Jacob deGrom, Mets; Shawn Kelley, Nationals; Arodys Vizcaino, Braves; Seung Hwan Oh, Cardinals; A.J.
+Ramos, Marlins; Brad Ziegler, D-backs

-… right up until you get here, that is.
-The National League has the opposite issue from the American League, in that they have an overwhelming amount of elite starting pitchers, to the point that you could build two incredible rotations just out of guys who aren't making this team.
+Or maybe this is the most difficult position.
+The NL has the opposite strength from the AL with an overwhelming number of elite starting pitchers.
+You could build two incredible rotations just out of guys who aren't making this team.

-Kershaw, the best pitcher alive, is an obvious start, and we hardly need to provide reasons why Arrieta, Bumgarner, and Syndergaard are included here.
+Kershaw, the best pitcher alive, is an obvious start, and we don't need to justify including Arrieta, Bumgarner and Syndergaard.
 The Giants have won 14 of Cueto's 16 starts as he's put up a 2.42 ERA; Lester has allowed two runs or fewer in 11 of his 15 starts.
 Meanwhile, Strasburg's Nationals have won 14 of his 15 starts as he's having the breakout season we've all waited for, despite the back/rib issue that forced him to the disabled list this weekend, and all Fernandez has done is lead all starting pitchers in strikeout percentage, by a lot.

-That does, of course, mean that very deserving names like Oh, Ramos, Scherzer, Pomeranz, and Scherzer get left off.
-But that happens every year, and that's not a bad thing: Major League Baseball is simply overflowing with talent.
-It's a much better problem to have to not have enough spots for great players, rather than the opposite.
+That does, of course, mean that very deserving names such as Oh, Ramos, Pomeranz and Scherzer get left off.
+But that happens every year, and that's not a bad problem to have.